"Miracle" that Overbrook student survived more than 30 shots

 A motive for the shooting was not known Tuesday morning, Braxton said.

 The shooting took place outside a safety zone that surrounds the high school.
-The district recently invested more than $1 million in its Safe Paths safety program that includes volunteers escorting students to and from school.
+The district recently invested more than $1 million in its Safe Paths safety program, which includes volunteers escorting students to and from school.

 "The fact that you have to do that is egregious," Braxton said.
 "Children ought to be able to walk to and from their neighborhood high school safely, it's not going to be tolerated."